antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 <br>
 <br>

 * Under the graph, a menu allows the user to adapt settings.
 Colors of the graph points are not set by default.
 To color the graph with a biologically meaningful annotation, find the **Color mode** dropdown and select *Color by Track*.
-Now set the **Color track** dropdown to use the *itcc_model* track again, and click **Next** to show the changes.
+Now set the **Color track** dropdown to use the *itcc_model* track again, and click **Submit** to show the changes.

 * The t-SNE algorithm has a parameter called **perplexity**, which determines how much attraction points have on a map towards each other.
-Set the perplexity value to *5* and click **next** again.
+Set the perplexity value to *5* and click **Submit** again.

 ------